Center for Public Integrity Challenges Trump Administration Over Heavily Redacted Ukraine Emails

 Some Democratic members of Congress also protested the redactions.

-Rep. Veronica Escobar, D-Texas, showed her House colleagues the blacked-out documents Thursday evening as they debated articles of impeachment against Trump.
+Rep. Veronica Escobar (D-TX) showed her House colleagues the blacked-out documents Thursday evening as they debated articles of impeachment against Trump.

 “The Center for Public Integrity sued in federal court for documents related to the Ukraine scandal, and this is what they got,” Escobar said, waving around a stack of blacked-out papers.
 “They won in court, but what they got were heavily redacted documents.
 Why?
 Because the president doesn't want these documents to see the light of day.”